 You couldn’t get enough of Bangkok’s Khao San Road?
 Pattaya’s Walking Street is up there when it comes to a place to party.
-So, if you don’t want to miss a moment of the action then you should choose to stay near the Walking Street.
+So, if you don’t want to miss a moment of the action then you should choose to stay near Walking Street.

 The street is rammed with stalls, pubs, bars, go-go bars, clubs and restaurants; even that sentence was busy!
 You’ve probably already guessed that if you stay in close proximity to Walking Street, you’re not going to get much sleep.
-The thumping bass and shouting from drunk revelers continue on till the early morning.
+The thumping bass and shouting from drunk revellers continue on till the early morning.

 On the plus side, you’ll save on transport costs, if this is where you plan to spend most of your time, and it’s a great location for other attractions.
 Only a short walk away you’ll find Pattaya beach and the huge Central Festival shopping complex.

 You won’t find any resorts in this area, but there are a few nice and reasonably-priced hotels as well as hostels.

 Location #2: Pattaya Beach – the more relaxed version of Walking Street

 Pattaya Beach is actually 4km long, making it still quite a big area to choose where to stay in.
 However, most people tend to cluster around the middle section of the beach, near Soi (side street) 7 and Soi 8.

 The Pattaya Beach area still offers a whole host of bars and restaurants, creating a lively nightlife, just on a more chilled scale compared to Walking Street, which is only a 5 minute walk away.

 Pattaya Beach is a great location if you want to be only a short stroll away from a stunning, white-sand beach and be well-connected to the other activities available in Pattaya.